 Maybe it's just the nature of the genre; it moves so quickly, and much of it is only temporary before being forgotten in a flurry of new tracks (60,000 more a week hit the market accordingly to recent Spotify metrics in 2022).
 It's almost like graffiti; it's there and then it's forgotten.
 That's excusable on some level, but ultimately we have an important history that we should try to preserve and respect.

 We will do our best to preserve the history of electronic music with Magnetic Magazine because talk is cheap and forgetting these stories is tragic.

-If you are a new fan of this genre, you owe it to yourself to dig a couple levels deeper.
+If you are a new fan of this genre, you owe it to yourself to dig a couple of levels deeper.
 The history of the music that we can indeed call "American Music" in many respects is fascinating.

 A great reference guide is a book called The Underground Is Massive by Michaelangelo Matos

-This is a detailed account of beginning of it all and the key figures that helped make electronic music what it is today
+This is a detailed account of the beginning of it all and the key figures that helped make electronic music what it is today

 You can score it here.
 If you are even remotely interested in the history of electronic music, this book is a key starting point.